Kazoo celebrates girls, ages 5 to 12, for being strong, smart, fierce and true to themselves.

 Kazoo launched in 2016, after running what was the highest-funded journalism campaign in Kickstarter's history.
 Since then, we’ve won three consecutive Parents’ Choice Gold Awards and in 2019, we won the National Magazine Award for General Excellence.
 That’s a pretty big deal!

-Kazoo is based in Brooklyn, New York and prints in Burlington, Vermont on recycled paper.
+Kazoo is based in Brooklyn, New York and prints in Burlington, Vermont on sustainably sourced paper.
 We’re proud supporters of Brooklyn Book Bodega and First Books, which provide books and magazines to kids in underserved communities, and we've been part of the Arbor Day Foundation’s Time for Trees initiative, which aims to plant 100 million trees by 2022.